AlekseyKasteuk/bank-card-recognizer/README.md

-# Mega card detector by KIKIMIKI and NAGIBATORLALOK228DEMON
+# Software to recognize numbers on bank card